Movie Reviews

 ★ ★ ★ ★

-Bernadette Lafont, and God Created the Free Woman traced the actor's evolution from pin-up girl, to Nouvelle Vague (and post-Nouvelle Vague) model of feminist liberation, to mother and wife (as well as provider), to septuagenarian actor who found a late-period break-out hit as a drug dealing grandmother in the comedy Paulette.
+Bernadette Lafont, and God Created the Free Woman traces the actor's evolution from pin-up girl, to Nouvelle Vague (and post-Nouvelle Vague) model of feminist liberation, to mother and wife (as well as provider), to septuagenarian actor who found a late-period break-out hit as a drug dealing grandmother in the comedy Paulette.
 Along the way, the constellation of filmmakers she worked with was like a Who's Who's of French Cinema, featuring such luminaries as Jean Eustache, François Truffaut, Jacques Rivette, Claude Chabrol, Philippe Garrel, Anne-Marie Miéville, and on and on.
 In the press release for the film, Hoffenberg mentions that Lafont also acted in more comparatively mainstream fare, from time to time, and in her view these films are also of note and worth tracking down.
 An interesting moment for me was seeing Lafont passionately defend Eustache's masterpiece The Mother and the Whore before an unsympathetic critic at Cannes who foolishly described it as a "non-film" (Mon dieu!).
 Other stand-outs were the unearthed interviews with Moshé Mizrahi and Christiane Rochefort talking about some of the finer anti-patriarchal aspects of Sophie's Ways.

 Big Joys, Small Sorrows